nliittsc/nliittsc.github.io/_posts/2020-02-23-future-post.md

 Okay, nice, we have some literals.
 What can we do with them?
 Well, now we can form a _clause_.
 A clause is just an arbitrary _disjunction_ of some literals.
 So let's say $y$ is a clause.
 If we have some literals, say $x_1, x_2$ and $\bar{x_3}$ we might have a clause that looks like $y = x_1 \lor x_2 \lor \bar{x_3}$.
 Clauses are surprisingly arbitrary, we can use them to represent a variety of objects.
 For example, let's say we have a graph $G$ made of $3$ vertices: $u, v$ and $w$. $G$ is connected, whatever.
 Now we can form the clause $y$ representing the question: "Is any vertex in $G$ colored red?"
 Good question.
 Now if $x_i$ ($i \in { 1, 2, 3 }$) are three Booleans that represent whether each vertex $u$, $v$ and $w$ is red (respectively), it's pretty plain to see that if at least one of the $x_i$'s is TRUE, then the corresponding vertex is red.
 The answer to our question is "yes", and consequently the clause $y = x_1 \lor x_2 \lor x_3$ is going to evaluate to TRUE as well.

 Okay, let's recap.
-Literals are just some variables $x \in \{ TRUE, FALSE\}$ and a clause $y$ is just a disjunction of a bunch of literals.
+Literals are just some variables $x \in \ { True, False\ }$ and a clause $y$ is just a disjunction of a bunch of literals.
 Great.
 Now what?

 **II.**